ja-k-e/html-resource-compile/README.md

 # html-resource-compile

-Compiling modern HTML the easy way.
+Compiling HTML the easy way.

+This compiles all your JS and CSS into your HTML files.